Probabilistic risk aversion for generalized rank-dependent functions: Generalized rank-dependent functions

-Using Lemma \ref{lm-dis01}, we can verify that scaled quantile-spread mixtures are m-quasi-convex.
-Hence, we have that both convex distortion functions and distortion functions in \eqref{eq:hQSM} leads to m-quasi-convexity of $I_h$.
+Using Lemma \ref{lm-dis01}, we can verify that scaled quantile-spread mixtures are p-quasi-convex.
+Hence, both convex distortion functions and distortion functions in \eqref{eq:hQSM} lead to p-quasi-convexity of $I_h$.
+Combining with Proposition \ref{prop-transform}, the same conclusion also holds for $R_{h,v}$.
+We summarize these results in the following proposition.
 Later we will show that they are the only possibilities.